-The 500 Internal Server Error is the most unhelpful and nondescript bane of web developers everywhere.
-It’s a catch-all error message that can literally mean anything.
-Sometimes, your WordPress site gives no error at all and just shows a blank page.
-How on earth are you supposed to figure out what’s wrong?
+The 500 Internal Server Error is the most unhelpful bane of WordPress users everywhere.
+It’s a catch-all error message that means precisely: something somewhere went wrong.
+Even worse, your WordPress site may present no error at all and just show a blank white page.

 - WordPress may have removed some core functions the plugin uses.